Australian Taxation Basics

 1. Your Laundry

-Making donations throughout the year does well not only for charities but for your tax bill too.
-This includes any partnerships with non-profits and even those local charity runs.
-Keep track and add it to your claim at the end of the tax year.
+Donating money throughout the year is beneficial not just for the organizations that you support but also for the amount of taxes you pay.
+This includes any partnerships that have been formed with charitable organizations and even local charity races.
+Be sure to keep track of everything, and remember to include it in your claim at the end of the year.

 4. Sun protection